 (2) Nothing in sub-section (1) shall require the authority to disclose facts which it considers to be against the public interest to disclose.

-(2) Every such Board shall consist of three persons who are, or have been, or are qualified to be appointed as Judge of a High Court, and such persons shall be appointed by the appropriate Government.
+[(2) Every such Board shall consist of three persons who are, or have been, or are qualified to be appointed as, Judges of a High Court, and such persons shall be appointed by the appropriate Government.

-(3) The appropriate Government shall appoint one of the members of the Advisory Board who is, or has been, a Judge of a High Court, to be its chairman, and it the case of a Union territory the appointment to the Advisory Board of any person who is Judge of the High Court of a State shall be with the, previous approval of the State Government concerned,
+(3) The appropriate Government shall appoint one of the members of the Advisory Board who is, or has been, a Judge of a High Court to be its Chairman, and in the case of a Union Territory, the appointment to the Advisory Board of any person who is a Judge of the High Court of a State shall be with the previous approval of the State Government concerned.]

 (2) The report of the Advisory Board shall specify in a separate part thereof the opinion of the Advisory Board as to whether or not there is sufficient cause for the detention of the person concerned.

-(3) When there is a difference of opinion among are members forming the Advisory Board, the opinion of the majority of such members shall be deemed to be the opinion of the Board.
+(3) When there is a difference of opinion among the members forming the Advisory Board, the opinion of the majority of such members shall be deemed to be the opinion of the Board.

 (4) Nothing in this section shall entitle any person against whom a detention order has been made to appear by any legal practitioner in any matter connected with the reference to the Advisory Board, and the proceedings of the Advisory Board, and its report, excepting that part of the report in which the opinion of the Advisory Board is specified, shall be confidential.

-(2) In any case where the Advisory Board has reported that there is in its opinion no sufficient cause for the detention of the person concerned, the appropriate Government shall revoke the detention order and cause the person to he released forthwith..
+(2) in any case where the Advisory Board has reported that there is, in its opinion, no sufficient cause for the detention of the person concerned, the appropriate Government shall revoke the detention order and cause the person to be released forthwith.

 Provided that nothing contained in this section shall affect the power of the appropriate Government to revoke or modify the detention order at any earlier time.

-(b) Notwithstanding that the order has been made by an officer of the Central Government or by State Government, or by the Central Government.
+(b) notwithstanding that the order has been made by an officer of the Central Government or by a State Government, by the Central Government.

-(2) In directing, the release of any person subsection (1), the appropriate Government may require him to enter into a with or without sureties for the due observance of the conditions specified in the direction.
+(2) In directing the release of any person under sub-section (1), the appropriate Government may require him to enter into a bond with or without sureties for the due observance of the conditions specified in the direction.

-(4) If any person fail without sufficient cause to surrender himself in the manner specified in subsection (3), he shall be punishable with imprisonment for a term which may extend to two years, or with fine, or with, both,
+(4) If any person fails without sufficient cause to surrender himself in the manner specified in sub-section (3), he shall be punishable with imprisonment for a term which may extend to two years, or with fine, or with both.

-(2) Notwithstanding such repeal anything done or any action taken under the Ordinance so repealed shall be deemed to have been done or taken under the corresponding revisions of this Act.
+(2) Notwithstanding such repeal anything done or any action taken under the Ordinance so repealed shall be deemed to have been done or taken under the corresponding provisions of this Act.